ItaiAxelrad/open-spec/docs/_partials/321373 Concrete Paving Joint Sealants-2.md

 ly retain this article unless it is known that priming of substrates is not required with joint sealants specified.
 Purpose of primers is to improve adhesion of joint sealant to substrate.
    1. Primers:
       1. Product recommended by joint-sealant manufacturer where required for adhesion of sealant to joint substrates indicated, as determined from preconstruction joint-sealant-substrate tests and field tests.

-   1. EXECUTION
+## Execution

 1. EXAMINATION
    1. Examine joints indicated to receive joint sealants, with Installer present, for compliance with requirements for joint configuration, installation tolerances, and other conditions affecting joint-sealant performance.
    1. Proceed with installation only after unsatisfactory conditions have been corrected.
 1. PREPARATION
    1. Surface Cleaning of Joints:
       1. Clean out joints immediately before installing joint sealants to comply with joint-sealant manufacturer's written instructions.
    1. As previously noted in "Primers" Article, purpose of primers is to improve adhesion of joint sealant to substrate.
    1. Joint Priming:
       1. Prime joint substrates where indicated or where recommended in writing by joint-sealant manufacturer, based on preconstruction joint-sealant-substrate tests or prior experience.
 Apply primer to comply with joint-sealant manufacturer's written instructions.
 Confine primers to areas of joint-sealant bond; do not allow spillage or migration onto adjoining surfaces.
 1. INSTALLATION OF JOINT SEALANTS

-## General

-:
+	1. General:
       1. Comply with joint-sealant manufacturer's written installation instructions for products and applications indicated unless more stringent requirements apply.
    1. Joint-Sealant Installation Standard:
       1. Comply with recommendations in ASTM C 1193 for use of joint sealants as applicable to materials, applications, and conditions indicated.